fyngyrz/soyacro/README.md

 shortcuts for anything, signatures, etc., so you can make richer posts more easily.

+### Contributions:

+I would particularly appreciate any pull requests that enhance the acronym file.
+Anything that is reasonable will be merged.

 ## Requirements / Installation:

 This is a CGI web application, so it needs to run on a webserver such as